 Cyclists that train with both power and heart rate zones often ask which one is more accurate.
 The answer?
 Both are valuable sources of information and have their own advantages and disadvantages.
 Heart rate is a good way to measure intensity but it is not as accurate as a power meter....
 Read the full article here

 Building Endurance with zone 3 efforts

 For cyclists entering into their late base training phases, increasing muscular endurance and strength on the bike needs to become a greater focus.
 The greater your muscle endurance, the less fatigue you will experience towards the end of a long race...
 Read the full article here

 Yoga, a practice that dates back many thousands of years, has great benefits for today’s cyclists.
 At its core, yoga is an exercise for the body and mind that leads to greater aerobic strength, flexibility and focus.
 Some of the most elite cyclists use yoga as part ...
 Read the full article here

-“Communication is the key to all training programs whether it is online based or in person.
+“Communication is the key to all training programs whether they are Online based or in person.
 Online coaching programs are very interactive and make the communication flow simple and ideal for a busy lifestyle.
-A customized program also keeps you focused on your goals.
+Customized programs also keep you focused on your goals.
 It is my goal to inspire, teach, motivate, and provide the latest and most useful information to help you reach your goals and more.” – Mike Schultz CSCS

 Highland Training LLC